bracko-3/RentMinder/README.md

 When I input the water bill data.

-Then the water bill data should be saved.
+Then I can save the water bill data.

 ## Class Diagram